Skip to main content

 • Package ID (PostgreSQL or H2 databases only)

-A Conan Package ID is a unique identifier that encodes information about the settings, options, and requirements of each package.
+A Conan Package ID is a unique identifier that encodes information about each package's settings, options, and requirements.

 • Package and Recipe Revisions (PostgreSQL or H2 databases only)